 When talking to a lawyer, be honest about your situation, the services you require, and your expectations for the way your case should be handled.
 In return, the lawyer should be honest and transparent with you.

-My approach as an Austin divorce lawyer is to under-promise and overdeliver.
+My approach as a marriage dissolution lawyer is to under-promise and overdeliver.
 I always discuss both good and bad issues with a client.
 I tend to be overly pessimistic because I don’t want my client’s expectations to be too high.

 11. Ask the Right Questions